By Vietnam specialist Mark

 The hotel is known as one of the best beach destinations in Vietnam: a series of villas on a long stretch of sand ranging from one to five bedrooms, some with private pools.

 There are spa treatments and you can choose to have in-villa dining courtesy of a private chef.

-Moving south to Saigon, there’s a very different feeling.
+Moving south to Ho Chi Minh City, there’s a very different feeling.
 The city was all but destroyed during the Vietnam War so today it is a commercial hub that’s been rebuilt and is on a par with the likes of Bangkok.

-My recommended luxury hotel in Saigon is the Park Hyatt in Lam Son Square.
+My recommended luxury hotel in Ho Chi Minh City is the Park Hyatt in Lam Son Square.
 Aside from having a location that allows you to walk straight out and into the markets and restaurants, it also holds all the classic five-star facilities, including spa treatments, and an eco-friendly stance, which means all information is on iPads in the rooms.